This guide will help you learn how to grow whitecurrants. It includes the sun requirements, when to plant, feeding, and harvesting tips.

 Are Whitecurrants frost tolerant?

-Yes, but they may need protection from severe frosts.
+Yes, White Currant is frost tolerant, but it may need protection from severe frosts.

 Spacing